eraegar/Assistant-for-rent/Ass 1..md

 - **Maxim Shakrai** — Developer

 ## Task Distribution (This Week)

+- **Martin Klimov — Interview**
+  Led the customer interview and ensured all key topics were covered clearly and efficiently.

-- Interview — Martin
+- **Ilya Pushkarev — Transcript**
+  Transcribed the interview recording and structured it for clarity and usability.

-- Transcript — Ilya
+- **Daniil Agafonov — Analysis**
+  Analyzed the interview results and contributed to MVP feature planning and competitor review.

-- Analysis — Daniil, Maxim
+- **Maxim Shakrai — Analysis**
+  Supported analysis efforts and helped extract actionable insights from user needs.

-- Table — Egor
+- **Egor Parubchishin — Table & Mapping**
+  Created the qualitative analysis table mapping client needs to Mini App features.

-- Report compilation — Roman
+- **Roman Ivanov — Report & Coordination**
+  Compiled the final report, managed team coordination, and reviewed all contributions.

 ---